x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-4-4-7-in-exchange-online.md

 # Fix email delivery issues for error code 550 4.4.7 in Exchange Online

 > [!IMPORTANT]
-> Mail flow rules are now available in the new [Exchange Admin Center](https://admin.exchange.microsoft.com/#/transportrules).
+> Mail flow rules are now available in the new Exchange Admin Center.
+[Try it now](https://admin.exchange.microsoft.com/#/transportrules)!

 It's frustrating when you get an error after sending an email message.
-This topic describes what you can do if you see error code 550 4.4.7 in a non-delivery report (also known as an NDR, bounce message, delivery status notification, or DSN).
+This article describes what you can do if you see error code 550 4.4.7 in a non-delivery report (also known as an NDR, bounce message, delivery status notification, or DSN).

 ## Why did I get this bounce message?

-For more information, see the [Causes for error code 4.4.7](#causes-for-error-code-447) section later in this topic.
+For more information, see the [Causes for error code 4.4.7](#causes-for-error-code-447) section later in this article.

 Use the information in the NDR to help you decide how to fix the problem.